ringcentral/ringcentral-api-docs/docs/team-messaging/bots/walkthrough.md

 ## Summary

 This guide has walked you through the creation of a simple bot server using Javascript.
 The bot server itself is rudimentary, but should help to understand the basic underlying components and functions your bot server will be responsible for.
 If you are a Javascript developer, be sure to checkout RingCentral's [Javascript bot framework](../node/) which provides a more full-featured bot server in a box.

+## Up next: adaptive cards

+In part two of this developer's guide, we will extend this basic bot to include the functionality of posting adaptive cards and responding to interactive messaging events.

+<a class="btn btn-primary" href="../posting-cards/">Continue to part 2</a>